sagemath/sagewiki_to_gh-2022-10-10/days4/projects/coding.md

    * Next baby step: write pyrex class to interface the library as is.

-   * Next giant step: tweak desauto and wtdist to not rely on the filesystem.
+   * Next giant step: tweak desauto and wtdist to communicate via arguments and returns, not files.